WHAT IS

 How COVID-19 Spreads

 Although the first human cases of COVID-19 likely resulted from exposure to infected animals, infected people can spread SARS-CoV-2 to other people.
-The virus is thought to spread mainly from person-to-person, including:
+The virus is thought to spread mainly from

 People are thought to be most contagious when they are most symptomatic (i.e., experiencing fever, cough, and/or shortness of breath).
-Some spread might be possible before people show symptoms; there have been reports of this type of asymptomatic transmission with this new coronavirus, but this is also not thought to be the main way the virus spreads.
+Some spread might be possible before people show symptoms;

 WORKPLACE INFECTIOUS-CONTROL PRACTICES